isomerpages/moe-peihwaprespri/_about-pei-hwa/General Information/School Rules and Regulations.md

 #### 7. Responsible Use of Mobile Phones

+Students are discouraged from bringing smartphones/smartwatches to school.
-The school does not encourage pupils to bring mobile phones to school, however, pupils may bring their mobile phones to school at their own risk.
-Pupils who bring their mobile phones are to adhere to the following guidelines as listed below:
+A declaration form is to be completed via Parents Gateway before students are allowed to bring smartphones/ smartwatches to school.
+Students who bring their smartphones/smartwatches are to adhere to the following guidelines as listed below:

+• Devices must be switched off during school hours, including recess, CCAs, and after-school programmes (e.g. supplementary/ enrichment/remedial lessons).
+This rule also applies to out-of-school activities such as camps and Learning Journeys.

+• Devices are prohibited in exam venues.

-*   Mobile phones are to be used for the sole purpose of making emergency calls or texting messages to parents or guardians.
-They are not to be used for recreational purposes, for examples, playing games, taking pictures, surfing the internet or social media.
+• Devices can only be used after school in front of the General Office for emergency calls or texts to parents.
+They are not for recreational use (e.g., gaming, phototaking, video-recording and visiting social media).

-*   Mobile phones must be switched off during lessons, supplementary/remedial classes after school and lessons conducted during holidays.
-Restriction on use of mobile phone applies to pupils during excursions, camps and co-curriculum activities.
-*   Usage of mobile phones is only allowed in front of the General Office after school.
-*   If a pupil is caught using the mobile phone during curriculum time or outside the stipulated places and timing, his / her phone will be confiscated.
-The Form Teacher or another staff member will contact the parents / guardians to make arrangement to collect the mobile phone, if necessary.
-*   Pupils should be responsible for their property and not flaunt it or invite envy and draw attention to it.
-The school will not be held accountable for any losses.
+• Devices must be kept in school bags until school hours end.

+• Students are responsible for their devices; the school is not liable for any loss of the devices.

+• Non-compliance with these rules will result in device confiscation, and parents will be contacted for collection.
+The school may also revoke device privileges if necessary

 #### 8. Responsible Use of Technology